maxellmilay/rag-stream/README.md

 The deployment is really simple.
 I created a Dockerfile based on a python image, where i created a custom image of my application.
 After that, I uploaded the locally built image into a repository in Google Cloud Artifact Registry.
 Once I had the image URI, I then deployed the Streamlit application into Google Cloud Run.
 I tried to map my a subdomain of my portfolio domain maxellmilay.com, but I had issues integrating GoDaddy with GCP since it was an experimental beta feature.

+> NOTE: I have uploaded the files to GitHub and Google Drive, but I did not include the `.env` (environment variables) and `key.json` (GCP service account key)

 ## Takeaways

 Overall, my only comment with Streamlit is that it is ideal for prototyping a data-based application, but I can't see it yet to be used in building a large software where there are multiple complex features.